NumEconCopenhagen/projects-2019-ivan/README.md

 A dataproject which analysis of population growht and economic growth. dataProject.ipynb

-A modelproject which looks at a small economy (2x2 economy) gives a solution to how a producer should optimize his production.
+A modelproject which looks at a small economy gives a solution to how a producer should optimize his production.
 ModelProject.ipynb

 An examproject with provided solutions for the given problems. examProject.ipynb